PiggyAwesome/useless/README.md

-Yo mamma so fat she has more rolls than a bakery
+Yo mamma is so fat that Weight Watchers said I give up